What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

 \subsection{Emerging occupations}

-Besides the abovementioned classes of occupations, we found a few other positions that do not map straightforwardly to any of the existing categories.
-Considering the limited number of these positions, the collected data is not sufficient for filling out the competency framework.
-However, it is still important to note these emerging roles and understand how they might shape up as the field of AI ethics grows.
-These occupations titles include data ethicists (2 in job postings), AI ethics consultants (2 in interviews), dataset leads (2 in job postings), communication specialist (1 in job postings), safety specialist (1 in job posting) and UX designer (1 in job postings).
-The following lists the main role of these positions: \begin{itemize} \item Data ethicist: be a data ethics leader within an organization and help manage organizational efforts in operationalizing AI ethics practices through policy and technology development work.
-This role has similarities to the role of a policy analyst and data scientist. \item AI ethics consultant: work on variety of projects and applies their expertise in AI ethics to solve a pain point for their customer \item Dataset lead: curate datasets while accounting for fairness and bias related issues \item Safety specialist: uses and tests large language model based systems to find an error. \item AI ethics communication specialist: write communication pieces that pay attention to AI ethics nuances \item UX designers: design user interfaces with ethics in mind \end{itemize}
+Besides the abovementioned classes of occupations, we found a few other positions that do not map easily to any of the existing categories.
+Considering the limited number of these positions, they do not justify a category of their own.
+However, we note these emerging roles to understand how they might shape up the responsible AI profession.
+These occupation titles include data ethicists (2 in job postings), \ac{AI} ethics consultants (2 in interviews), dataset leads (2 in job postings), communication specialist (1 in job postings), safety specialist (1 in job posting) and UX designer (1 in job postings).
+The following describes the main function of these positions: \begin{itemize} \item Data ethicist: manage organizational efforts in operationalizing \ac{AI} ethics practices through policy and technology development work.
+This role has similarities to the role of a policy analyst and data scientist. \item \ac{AI} ethics consultant: apply their expertise in \ac{AI} ethics to solve pain points for consulting clients. \item Dataset lead: curate datasets while accounting for fairness and bias-related issues. \item Safety specialist: use and test large language model-based systems to identify failures and errors. \item \ac{AI} ethics communication specialist: write communication pieces that focus on \ac{AI} ethics issues. \item UX designers: design user interfaces with ethics in mind. \end{itemize}